fungg0/tp/docs/UserGuide.md

 3. Copy the file `FAP.jar` to a new empty folder

-4. Open a command terminal in the directory of the folder, and use `java -jar carrot.jar` to run the application
+4. Open a command terminal in the directory of the folder, and use `java -jar FAP.jar` to run the application

 5. Type commands in the terminal and press enter to execute them.
    - Some example commands are: